d-camacho/nautobot-auto-provisioner/docs/admin/install.md

 Here you will find detailed instructions on how to **install** and **configure** the App within your Nautobot environment.

-!!! warning "Developer Note - Remove Me!"
-    Detailed instructions on installing the App.
-You will need to update this section based on any additional dependencies or prerequisites.
+---

 ## Prerequisites

+1. The app relies on ```nautobot-golden-config``` and its associated dependencies.
+2. It uses Golden Config's ```backup configs``` and ```intended configs``` as Git Repositories in Nautobot.
+3. For help configuring these repositories, refer to the [Golden Config Documentation](https://docs.nautobot.com/projects/golden-config/en/latest/admin/install/#app-configuration).
-- The app is compatible with Nautobot 2.3.2 and higher.
+4. The app is compatible with Nautobot 2.3.2 and higher and supports PostgreSQL and MySQL.
-- Databases supported: PostgreSQL, MySQL

-!!! note
 Please check the [dedicated page](compatibility_matrix.md) for a full compatibility matrix and the deprecation policy.

-### Access Requirements

-!!! warning "Developer Note - Remove Me!"
-    What external systems (if any) it needs access to in order to work.
+---

-## Install Guide
+## Installation Guide

-!!! note
-    Apps can be installed from the [Python Package Index](https://pypi.org/) or locally.
+**Auto Provisioner** can be installed from the [Python Package Index](https://pypi.org/) or locally.
 See the [Nautobot documentation](https://docs.nautobot.com/projects/core/en/stable/user-guide/administration/installation/app-install/) for more details.
 The pip package name for this app is [`nautobot-auto-provisioner`](https://pypi.org/project/nautobot-auto-provisioner/).

-The app is available as a Python package via PyPI and can be installed with `pip`:
+#### Standard Install (non-Docker)

+Install using pip:

 ```shell
 pip install nautobot-auto-provisioner